AtomicConductor/AtomicConductor.github.io/docs/client_tools/pythonapi.md

 ---
-title: Create a command-line submission
+title: Submit via the Python API
 summary: Use Conductor libraries to submit a job
 authors:
     - Julian Mann
 date: 2019-05-02
 ---

-# Command line submission
+# Submitting with the Python API

 ## Introduction